 NANC 147 is still needed to document the rollover strategy for long-term data (like SV-ID), where an inventory of available numbers needs to be established.
 At last check, this will be needed in ~850 months.
 NeuStar will continue to monitor the usage of SV-IDs.

+Apr ‘11 LNPAWG – As a result of some discussion during Turn-Up and Group testing, clarifying text will be added to the documentation.

 Requirements: